earkevin11/Consuming-APIs/README.md

 # Consuming CrowdStrike CSPM Oauth2 based API

-# Import: The CrowdStrike API uses OAuth2 for authentication.
+# Important: The CrowdStrike API uses OAuth2 for authentication.

 - OAuth2 enables you to do the following:
 - Use access tokens to make API requests